AJ-C22/UniNest/README.md

 *  Bachelor/Studio

 ## Data Cleaning
+Cleaned the raw data scraped from Kijiji to use for EDA, graph plotting, and model building.
+The cleaning included:

 ## Exploratory Data Analysis
 Analyzed the clean data and making bar, scatterplot and heatmap graphs using Tableau & Jupyter Notebook [Seaborn, Matplotlib]